 Wayfair opened a brick-and-mortar store in Kentucky (5101 Renegade Way, Florence) last Friday, reported Furniture Today.
 The 20,000-square-foot outlet will sell discounted and returned items and be open three days a week.
 There are no further plans to open more locations at this time.

 Ryan Jackson Home is now available in Texas at the Allan Knight showroom in Dallas.
 Los Angeles designer Ryan Gordon Jackson creates bespoke contemporary furniture for his eponymous brand, which is also available in New York and Miami.

 Boston Design Week will run from March 27 to April 7.
 There will be a focus on sustainability, panels on how design thinking can help you grow your business, social media tips and more.
 Roger Thomas of Wynn Design & Development will receive the BDW Lifetime Achievement Award.

 Dallas Market Center announced the dates for Dallas Design Week, April 15 to 18.
 Those interested can register here.

 Tickets are now on sale for the Venice Design Series, April 27 to May 18.
-Attending designers can see the studios of local designers and architects Marmol Radziner, Steven Ehrlich and Jack Milroy, among others.
+As part of the Venice Architecture and Design Tour, attending designers can visit the work of local designers and architects Marmol Radziner, Steven Ehrlich and Jack Milroy, among others.
 The series benefits nonprofit affordable housing and education services.

 Last week, Amazon pulled out of its deal with New York City to build a headquarters in Long Island City, a neighborhood in Queens.
 A day after it was announced, Fast Company broke down the long battle between the corporation and city leaders: “The decision underscores the power of activism in cities, and the power of local communities to oppose policies and development projects that they feel won’t benefit them,” writes Katharine Schwab.
 “It’s also part of a resurgence of grassroots activism around affordable housing, education and public space in cities.”